rantav/onering/README.md

 [![Build Status](https://secure.travis-ci.org/outbrain/onering.png?branch=master)](http://travis-ci.org/outbrain/onering)

 What is onering?
+=
+Onering is an automation tool for ops.
+It takes care of the process of provisioning new hosts, monitoring their state as they transition from one phase to the next etc.

+Onering also integrates into existing infrastracture components such as Chef.

-= Onering is an automation tool for... blah blah blah...
+blah blah blah... need more work...

 Developers
 =